cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

 We saw this in the lab -- many of the signed-to-unsigned conversions are probably harmless, but all the reports obscure bigger problems.

-## Sorts of static analysis
+### Sorts of static analysis

 Static analysers for many different tasks:

 - Type checking
 - Style checking
-- Property checking (ensuring some propety holds -- e.g. no deadlocks, bad behaviour of some sort)
+- Property checking (ensuring some property holds -- e.g. no deadlocks, bad behaviour of some sort)
 - Program verification (ensuring correct behaviour w.r.t some specification)
 - Bug finding (detecting likely errors)